NigeParis/42-minishell/README.md

-       'ls > file' pipes the result of ls to file and truncates file 'ls < file' pipes the contents of file to ls as stdin 'ls | wc' pipes the result of ls to wc as stdin 'ls >> file' pipes the result of ls to file and appends to file 'ls > file' pipes stderr to file and prints stdout to stdout
+       'ls > file' pipes the result of ls to file and truncates file 'ls < file' pipes the contents of file to ls as stdin 'ls | wc' pipes the result of ls to wc as stdin 'ls >> file' pipes the result of ls to file in appends mode 'ls > file' pipes stdout to file and prints stdout to stdout

   Variable substitution (simple)
  - [ ] $Field